openshift/origin/docs/debugging-openshift.md

   Containers need to be able to resolve hostnames, so if you run a local DNS server on your host, you should update your /etc/resolv.conf to instead use a DNS server that will be reachable from within running containers.
 Google's "8.8.8.8" server is a popular choice.

+1. Save iptables rules before restarting iptables and restore them afterwards.
+If iptables have to be restarted, then the iptables rules should be saved and restored, otherwise the docker inserted rules would get lost.

+        $ iptables-save > /path/to/iptables.bkp
+        $ systemctl restart iptables
+        $ iptables-restore < /path/to/iptables.bkp

 Build Failures
 --------------